The derivative market is started as a tool for hedging instrument, later used for arbitrating, speculation, and scalping.

 r= rate of interest

-The difference between the spot price and the future price is called Premium.
+The difference between the spot price and the futures price is called Premium.

 Near month contract of nifty will be lower than the middle month or far month of the nifty.